nickyjhong/PERN-stack-notes/Week 4/day-16-react-redux/thunks.md

 [⬅ Go Back](../week4.md)

 ## Notes
+- Specific to fetch/axios
+- Why is it necessary?
+  - We use thunk middleware to help us change state and perform async tasks
 - Thunks is a function that returns another function to be performed later
 - Pass it to a `dispatch()` **instead of an action**
   ```Javascript